Community Board 3, Manhattan

-- CB 3 does not schedule meetings on the following holidays: Jewish holidays designated as "no work" days and Lunar New Year.
+- CB 3 does not schedule meetings on the following holidays: Jewish holidays designated as "no work" days, Lunar New Year's Eve and Lunar New Year's day.

 - Meetings are scheduled only in accessible locations.
 This includes ADA accessibility and accessibility to all, including those without ID.

 - CB 3 does not accept online petitions where they are mandatory pursuant to CB 3 rules due to heightened concerns about authenticity and verifiability compared to physical petitions.
 For all other matters, it shall be up to each committee to determine a general policy for accepting online petitions.

 The Chair of Manhattan Community Board 3 (CB 3) shall appoint a member of CB 3 to serve as CB 3's Social Media Manager (SMM).

 The SMM may attend CB 3 Executive Board meetings but shall not be a voting member of the CB 3 Executive Board by virtue of being the SMM.